ligurio/awesome-ttygames/README.md

 [![asciicast](https://asciinema.org/a/34688.svg)](https://asciinema.org/a/34688)

-A Sudoku game for the console.
+is a clone of Sudoku game.

 See also [Wikipedia](https://en.wikipedia.org/wiki/Sudoku).

 ### [nsuds](https://sourceforge.net/projects/nsuds/)

-A very elaborated sudoku game.
+is a clone of Sudoku game.

 See also [Wikipedia](https://en.wikipedia.org/wiki/Sudoku).